-13.3.1 An official District Reassignment/Transfer form will be completed annually by February 15, indicating the unit member's interest in pursuing a voluntary reassignment or transfer within the District.
+- 13.3.1 An official District Request/Intention form will be completed annually by February 15, indicating the unit member's interest in pursuing a voluntary reassignment or transfer within the District. - 13.3.2 The Request/Intention form will be kept on file in the District's Human Resources office during the following year and will be used in determining the names of those unit members interested in reassignments and transfers.

-- 13.3.2 The Reassignment/Transfer form will be kept on file in the District's Human Resources office during the following year and will be used in determining the names of those unit members interested in reassignments and transfers. - 13.3.3 In the case of a change to any of the information on the Reassignment/Transfer form it is incumbent on the unit member to notify the District of these changes as soon as possible.
+13.3.3 In the case of a change to any of the information on the Request/Intention form it is incumbent on the unit member to notify the District of these changes as soon as possible, but no later than February 15.